 What is Jittery?

-This page is an example of a Jittery topic.
+This page is an example of a topic.

-It's not a frequently asked questions system, although it's akin to that.
-In the case of Jittery, frequency isn't the primary factor in determining which questions & answers are presented.
-The most important thing a Q&A should accomplish is to help the reader quickly acquire a fundamental knowledge of the topic, with a bias toward high importance over triviality.
+While not strictly a frequently asked questions system, that is the easiest way to describe it.
+In the case of Jittery, frequency is not the key factor in determining which questions & answers are presented.
+The most important thing a topic page should accomplish is to help the reader quickly acquire a fundamental knowledge of the topic, with a bias toward importance over triviality.

 How does Jittery work?